 This course will provide background and practical experience in the acquisition and reduction of astronomical data.
-Basic areas covered will include photoelectric photometry, photographic photometry, and spectral classification.
-A variable star project, radial velocity measures, a radio astronomy project, and Mariner Series experiments will also be included.
-Basic observations will be obtained by each student with the 16-inch telescope.
+Basic areas covered will include photoelectric photometry, photographic photometry and spectral classification.
+Project assignments will involve the student with the full range of instrumentation available at the Burke-Gaffney Observatory, including multi-color photoelectric photometer, spectrograph, direct camera, Cuffey iris photometer and measuring engine.

-Dr. Welch
+Welch

-607.1 BINARY STARS
+607.1 BINARY AND VARIABLE STARS

-1/2 credit Prerequisite: Phy 432.2, 439.2 and Mat 410.0 which may be taken concurrently.
+Prerequisite: Phy 438.1 and Mat 410.0 (may be taken concurrently).

-The purpose of this course is to provide basic methods of analyzing binary star data to deduce physical properties of binary stars.
-Topics treated will include the elementary two-body problem and orbit theory, visual binaries and Zwier's versus Thiele-Innes methods, spectroscopic binaries and the Lehmann-Filhé method, and eclipsing binaries.
-These techniques will be applied to newly-discovered x-ray binary systems and the search for possible black holes in multiple systems.
+This course will provide basic methods of analyzing binary and variable star data to deduce physical properties of stars.
+Topics will include visual binaries, Zwier's versus Thiele-Innes methods, spectroscopic binaries, eclipsing binaries, and classes of variable stars.
+Applications will include newly discovered x-ray binary systems, the search for black holes in multiple systems, Wesselink's method, and the period-density relation.